Amodinii/AmpuTheBot/README.md

 - **Flask API**: For fetching real-time currency exchange rates.
 - **ngrok**: To create secure tunnels to localhost, providing a real-time web UI to manage HTTP traffic.

-## Ngrok Web UI

-ngrok provides a real-time web UI where you can inspect all HTTP traffic running over your tunnels.
-Access the web UI by navigating to `http://localhost:5000` after starting ngrok.

 ![Architecture of the Chatbot](botarchi.png)